-Yardwaste compost is beginning to replace peat as a soil amendment due to the increasing cost of peat.
+Yardwaste compost has essentially replaced peat as a soil amendment due to the increasing cost of peat and the availability of quality compost sources..
 Compost can improve the water holding capacity of porous sandy soils and improve aeration and drainage on clayey soils.